microsoft/GraphEngine/doc/DataAccess/index.md

 interfaces.
 But soon we will notice that the whole cell needs to be loaded even we only want to access a single data field.
 In the code snippet shown above, the cells are accessed for a certain field.
-For each cell, {{site.name}} first pinpoint its memory location in the memory storage.
+For each cell, GE first pinpoint its memory location in the memory storage.
 Then it calls the runtime to allocate a cell object and copies the cell content from the storage to the object.
 The field is then read out from the object and fed into the outer